har-in-air/STM32F411_USB_AUDIO_DAC/README.md

 # Checking USB Audio device on Ubuntu 22.04

-Check `docs/verify_setup.txt` for the commands used to verify the setup.
+[Check this example](docs/verify_setup.txt) for the commands used to verify the setup.

 Run the `Settings -> Sound` application and ensure the PCM5102A DAC device is selected for playback.